 These covenants have been made in order to assist the Underwriter in complying with Rule 15c2-12(b)(5) promulgated under the Securities Exchange Act of 1934, as amended (the "Rule").
 The specific nature of the information to be contained in the Annual Report or the notices of listed events by the City is set forth in "APPENDIX E - Form of Continuing Disclosure Certificate."

-[TO BE UPDATED] In the past five years, the City and its related entities failed to comply in all material respects with its continuing disclosure undertakings in the following instances:
+[TO BE UPDATED PRIOR TO POSTING] For certain issuances outstanding in the past five years, the City and its related entities failed to comply in all material respects with their continuing disclosure undertakings, including the following instances: